 These programs typically involve three semesters of coursework and a required internship in industry.
 Students spend at least one semester at GTL, one semester at a partner institution, an additional semester at either Georgia Tech-Lorraine or at Georgia Tech in Atlanta, and three to six months doing an internship.

 Qualified students from China, the United States, and any other countries can pursue the master’s degree in ECE from Georgia Tech in Shenzhen, China.
 Selected Georgia Tech graduate courses are taught by Georgia Tech faculty on rotational assignment to Shenzhen during the spring, summer, and fall semesters of each year.
 Currently enrolled Georgia Tech students can apply to switch campuses to Shenzhen during any semester for a study abroad experience.
-Georgia Tech-Shenzhen is located inside the Shenzhen High-Tech Industry Park with easy access to hundreds of companies.
+Georgia Tech-Shenzhen is located in the Nanshan District of Shenzhen with easy access to hundreds of companies.
 Assistance is available for students to pursue co-op or internship opportunities with multinational companies in China, following a semester of study at Georgia Tech-Shenzhen.
-For more information, visit the Georgia Tech-Shenzhen website or contact Professor G. Tong Zhou.
+For more information, visit the Georgia Tech-Shenzhen website or contact the GT-Shenzhen Office.
 Watch a video introduction to the Shenzhen master's degree program.

 The Office of International Education (OIE) is staffed with professionals that provide guidance about other international study abroad opportunities offered at Georgia Tech.
 If you choose a program that offers electrical engineering or computer engineering courses, the School of ECE will work with you to determine how the credits will apply to your degree.